-William Whitehead advertises his tea and coffee shop, NS 31 March 1838.
+William Whitehead advertises his tea and coffee shop, NS 31 March 1838. this probably meant the workload was practically impossible without the addition of a fourth man.

 There were also multiple editions of the Star, with new editorial matter replacing less important content for papers printed on the Friday, and this would have taken up still more compositor time, perhaps adding another two men (taking the total to six).
 Further, as the calculations above allow no time for proofing and correcting pages, or for the lengthy process of breaking down page frames and sorting type back into its cases at the end of each week, the number of compositors in the workshop can probably realistically be increased to as many as seven or eight.